 When I visited K-Books (Akiba) back in February, I picked this one up just because of its looks.
 There were only sealed copies available so I couldn’t get a quick sneak inside.
-It seemed to be a quite easy manga and because of the rather big format (like Shirokuma Café, not that it’s a real indicator) and just put it in my shopping bag.
-I bought way too much stuff there anyway (including lots and lots protective covers for my manga), so these two didn’t make a difference.
+It seemed to be a quite easy manga and because of the rather big format (like Shirokuma Café, not that it’s a real indicator), and just put it in my shopping bag.
+I bought way too much stuff there anyway (including lots and lots of protective covers for my manga), so these two didn’t make a difference.

 Note 27.02.2015: I read both volumes by now.
-It’s a really funny one but there is quite a lot to read.
+It’s a funny one but there is quite a lot to read.
 The difficulty is ruffly on par with あずまんが大王.

 Thanks for reading and all your support dear Japanese Tease visitors.
 I’ll be back with more easy reading material for Japanese beginners.
 Still not quite sure what I’ll present to you next time but I’ll find something for sure.
 Maybe you even want some more manga without Furigana?

 On to the last one of the series without any Furigana restrictions.